Kinga Földi: Origami for fabric

-Kinga uses a technique called pin tuck, to fold and sew every fold in the fabric.
+Kinga uses a technique called pin tuck to fold and sew every fold in the fabric.
 Kinga’s resume for both fashion and costume design is long and impressive after only a few short years of developing her craft as a fine artist.

 Fibre Arts Take Two was honoured to spend time with Kinga to discuss her work and career.

 Kinga’s time at university was integral to her development as an artist.
 “The university had five textile departments.
-One of them was woven textile design, and there was also industrial textile design, and something more related to craft.
+One of them was woven textile design, and there was also industrial textile design and something more related to craft.
 And that’s what I really enjoyed.
 We learned a lot of techniques, and I could later incorporate some of them into my works.”

 Even Kinga’s distinctive origami style has its origins in her university days.
 “There was a special work,” she says, “When we had the task to create surfaces to manipulate the fabric.
 There was a theme.
 We had to create a series of works by basis, between matte and shiny.
 I worked with some synthetic fabric, but the interesting part was when I folded the fabric and sewed it, it really changed the shine.
-I can use the matte and shiny surfaces and I learned where to cut and to mix them.”
+I can use the matte and shiny surfaces, and I learned where to cut and to mix them.”

 Years later, Kinga put her skills to work as she solidified her unique style.
-“I came across a special branch of origami which is called tessellation when you don’t fold animals or plants but you fold surfaces, and I started working with silk.
+“I came across a special branch of origami which is called tessellation when you don’t fold animals or plants, but you fold surfaces, and I started working with silk.
 I had to figure out how these creases would remain in the textile.
-I had to iron them but I also glued another textile on the backside of the fabric so it became more crispy and paper-like.”
+I had to iron them, but I also glued another textile on the backside of the fabric, so it became more crispy and paper-like.”

 Not so fast fashion

-Kinga’s skill was in demand and she had her own fashion label for a time.
+Kinga’s skill was in demand, and she had her own fashion label for a time.
 “I didn’t want to sell what I was making!
 They are my own children.
-So I worked for commission and was really open to creating dresses.
+So I worked for a commission and was really open to creating dresses.
 It turned out that everyone liked what I made but they wanted something more simple.
 And with less work.
 So it was cheaper but not so enjoyable.
 So that’s why I lost interest in dressmaking.”

 Accidental costume design